Stroke related to Cardiac Source (Cardioembolic)

 - ⦾ Maintain healthy lifestyle modifications

 Prefer WhatsApp for Stroke related to Cardiac Source (Cardioembolic) enquiries?
-We respond on chat during working hours.
+Chat with our orthopedic team during working hours for quick assistance.